ProzorroUKR/openprocurement.api/docs/source/overview.rst

 ---------------------

-Open Procurement Open UA procedure is dedicated to Open Tender procedure for above Ukrainian threshold procurements.
+Open Procurement Open UA procedure is dedicated to Open Tender procedure for Ukrainian above threshold procurements.
 The code for that type of procedure is `aboveThresholdUA`.

 Business logic
 --------------

-The approach to Open UA procedure is different from core Open Procuermnt API procedure (that is used for below threshold procurements) mainly in :ref:`stage that precedes <tendering>` auction.
-Differences are in following aspects:
+The approach to Open UA procedure is different from core Open Procurement API procedure (that is used for below threshold procurements) mainly in :ref:`stage that precedes <tendering>` auction.
+Differences are in the following aspects:

-1) Tender can be edited through the whole tenderPeriod (while in active.tendering state), but any edit that is close to tenderPeriod.endDate would require extending that period
+1) Tender can be edited through the whole tenderPeriod (while in active.tendering state), but any edit that is close to tenderPeriod.endDate would require extending that period.

-2) There is no dedicated active.enguiries state
+2) There is no dedicated active.enguiries state.

 3) Questions can be asked within enquiryPeriod that is based upon tenderPeriod.

-4) Answers are provided during whole tenderPeriod
+4) Answers are provided during the whole tenderPeriod.

-5) Bids can be placed during whole tenderPeriod
+5) Bids can be placed during the whole tenderPeriod.

-6) Bids placed are invalidated with any tender condition editing and have to be re-confirmed.
+6) Placed bids are invalidated after any tender condition editing and have to be re-confirmed.